pndiogo/ejali-maps/README.md

 ## Info

-Online tool to save places on a map with a short description
+Online tool to save places on a map with a short description.
+Saves to server with fetch API.
+Database is reset every 24h.

+## Features

+Each place features a marker and a list item.
+All data, including title, description and position persists on server.
+* Add new place by clicking on the map
+* Edit title and description of place
+* Delete place
+* Manually reorder and sort list items
+* Draggable markers
+* Responsive design

 ## Built With